EleutherAI/tokengrams/README.md

 Our code also allows you to turn your suffix array index into an efficient $n$-gram language model, which can be used to generate text or compute the perplexity of a given text.

+Tokens must be provided as 16-bit unsigned integers.

 The backend is written in Rust, and the Python bindings are generated using [PyO3](https://github.com/PyO3/pyo3).

 # Installation